-The undergraduate apartments (Gables and Woodside), Babcock Hall and Adams Tower West are home to approximately 1,800 sophomores, juniors, seniors and graduate students.
-With nearly 1,000 students living at the Gables, 400 students at Woodside, 180 students at Adams Tower West, and 180 students at Babcock Hall, our area is an exhilarating place to be.
+The undergraduate apartments, Gables and Woodside, are home to approximately 1,400 sophomores, juniors, and seniors.
+With nearly 1,000 students living at the Gables, 400 students at Woodside our area is an exhilarating place to be.

 One of the most common questions we get is: what is the difference between a Community Assistant (CA) and a Resident Assistant (RA)?
 The quick answer is that RAs are part of the Department of Residential Life and are primarily focused on individual student development and CAs are part of the Department of Housing and are primarily focused on overall community development.
 While there are subtle differences between the positions, the most important similarity is that CAs and RAs both share a common dedication to helping their residents have successful tenures here at UNH.